-Segment margin in fiscal 2016 was 14.3% compared to 14.6% in fiscal 2015.
-Marmaxx results for fiscal 2016 reflect an increase in merchandise margin and occupancy expense leverage on same store sales growth of approximately 0.6 percentage points.
+Segment margin in fiscal 2016 was 14.3%, compared to 14.6% in fiscal 2015.
+Marmaxx results for fiscal 2016 reflect improvements in merchandise margin and occupancy expense leverage, on same store sales growth, of approximately 0.6 percentage points.
 However, these gains were offset by higher distribution costs, reflecting the increase in units processed as well as higher store payroll, primarily due to our wage initiative, and processing more units at the store level.
 In addition, tjmaxx.com and STP (our U.S. e-commerce businesses) had a negative impact on year-over-year segment margin comparisons of 0.3 percentage points.
-Our e-commerce businesses operate at lower profit margins and at STP, we incurred additional costs as we work to transition this business to be less promotional to align more closely with our off-price model and to adjust its merchandise mix.
-Overall, e-commerce sales represent less than 2% of Marmaxx's net sales.
+Our e-commerce businesses operate at lower profit margins and at STP, we incurred additional costs as we continue to transition this business to a more fully off-price model and to adjust its merchandise mix.